Cajun Dirty Spaghetti Recipe (Bold, Spicy One-Skillet Dinner | 30-Minute Southern Style Cajun Pasta)

 • Extra cherry tomatoes tossed on top right before serving for color and freshness

-• Hot sauce on the table for the people who want to go for it
+• Hot sauce on the table for the people who want to go for it or make it a full spread and add the Street Corn Rotel Dip on the side.

 Frequently asked questions